-The ancient texts about both Antinous’s life and Hadrian’s interest in boys are assembled below in the chronological order they were written in, together with two early inscriptions shedding important information on Antinous.
+The ancient texts about both Antinous’s life and Hadrian’s interest in boys are assembled below in the chronological order they were written in, together with three early inscriptions shedding important information on Antinous.
 Unfortunately, all that survives resembles some pieces of a jigsaw puzzle rather than a coherent narrative.
 In view of this, the most important questions concerning the boy’s life and death are addressed forthwith.

 Antinous’s age can only be guessed.
 The various descriptions of him as meirakion and ephebe imply he was not more than twenty at the time of his death.
 The sculptures then made likewise show a youth in his late teens.
 About 111 thus seems his likely date of birth, which, since his birthday was 27 November, would make him about eighteen at death.